DocuClipper

 Answers for common credit card statement OCR and expense extraction questions.

-DocuClipper supports credit card statement PDFs, scanned PDFs, and images.
+DocuClipper supports credit card statement PDFs, scanned PDFs, and images from any major card issuer.
 If you can view the statement, we can typically extract the transaction lines into structured data.

 Yes.
-You can use AI prompts to categorize spend by type, group by vendor/merchant, and generate summaries for bookkeeping, reporting, and tax prep.
+After extraction, you can apply AI prompts to categorize spend by merchant type, label recurring charges, flag unusual transactions, and generate expense summaries for bookkeeping, reporting, or tax prep.

 Start extracting and categorizing credit card expenses today